vinceimbat/vinceimbat/content/thoughts/2023 annual report.md

 In response to my reading of [[thoughts/a religion of ones own by moore|A Religion of One's Own by Thomas Moore]], I started a [[thoughts/dream log|dream log]].
 I noticed that starting a dream log seems to make me have more dreams and remember them.

-My favorite thought note this month is: [[thoughts/art is never finished|Art is never finished]].
+My favorite thought note this month is: [[art is never finished|Art is never finished]].
 I wrote this while working on an essay I later sent to a literary journal.
 It talks about this modern bias to complete a work of art and why this could be going against the very nature of art.

 The best things I read this month were:
 - [[literature/lynda barry kios|Lynda Barry Will Make You Believe in Yourself by Dan Kios]]